Vanessa Kraven: United States-based promotions

 In 2006, she had a brief stint in IWA Mid-South; on April 1, she and Daizee Haze lost to Mickie Knuckles and MsChif in an elimination tag team match for the NWA Midwest Women's Championship, when Knuckles pinned Kraven to win the match.
 At the inaugural Queen of the Deathmatch tournament in November, Kraven was eliminated by Rachel Putski in a thumbtack death match during the quarterfinals.

-In April 2014, Kraven debuted for Shimmer Women Athletes on Volume 62, losing to Kay Lee Ray.
-She returned to the promotion in October, defeating Jessicka Havok by countout on Volume 68 and defeating Crazy Mary Dobson on Volume 70.
-In December 2014, Kraven made her debut for Shine Wrestling, defeating Leva Bates.
+In April 2014, Kraven debuted for Shimmer Women Athletes on Volume 62 in New Orleans, losing to Kay Lee Ray.
+She returned to the promotion in October, in the Berwyn Eagles club defeating Jessicka Havok by countout on Volume 68 and defeating Crazy Mary Dobson on Volume 70.
+In December 2014, Kraven made her debut for Shine Wrestling, in Tampa, Florida defeating Leva Bates.

 On July 30, 2018, WWE announced that Kraven would compete in the 2018 Mae Young Classic tournament.
 She was eliminated in the first round after losing to Lacey Lane.

-On October 18th, 2022, Kraven made her All Elite Wrestling debut by wrestling against Hikaru Shida on AEW Dark.
+On October 18, 2022, Kraven made her All Elite Wrestling debut by wrestling against Hikaru Shida on AEW Dark.

-Injury and retirement
+In June 2023, Kraven debuted for All Caribbean Wrestling, a promotion that runs shows in Florida as well as the Caribbean, aligning herself with women's wrestler Mazzerati.

+Injury, first retirement and return

 In October 2018, a few months after the WWE Mae Young Classic, Kraven broke her leg and ankle during an indie wrestling match.
 She underwent a surgery in November 2018 and has not wrestled since.

 On August 11, 2020, Kraven announced her retirement from professional wrestling.

-Though, she has made her return to wrestling after taking some bookings since April 2022.
+However, following the end of the COVID-19 pandemic, Kraven returned to wrestling in April 2022.